FAQs

 I specialise in vintage, antique and well-made quality pieces that are built to last.
 I don’t take on fitted furniture, simply because I don’t have the space to handle projects of that size.
 I also don’t work on flat-pack or mass-produced items (like IKEA) - they’re not designed for the kind of refinishing I do and won’t hold up long-term, which means you’d end up disappointed (and I never want that!).

-If you’re not sure whether your piece is suitable, just send me a photo and I’ll happily let you know.
+If you’re not sure whether your piece is suitable, just send me a photo and I’ll happily let you know if it’s something I can work with.

 Can I commission you to work on my own furniture?